Skip to main content

 Removing Exotic Plants at Estero Bay Preserve

-Protecting this 11,381-acre park requires constant attention.
-It provides irreplaceable natural areas for wildlife and cultural resources.
-Removing exotic plants is a primary focus.
+Estero Bay Preserve provides irreplaceable natural areas for wildlife and cultural resources.
+Removing exotic plants from the 11,381 acres is a primary focus.

 A pink pine lily.